 “If you hold any muscle in one position for long enough it will probably be uncomfortable,” Thompson wrote.
 “It’s a good thing to feel uncomfortable not because you’re doing any damage to the area, but because it means you’ll move.”

-And any changes to what science suggests about posture and pain would take many years and probably even more studies and data to overturn the existing body of knowledge
+And any changes to what science suggests about posture and pain would take many years and probably even more studies and data to overturn the existing body of knowledge.

-Remember that before we have cell phones or color TV, people already have a forward head from reading, drawing, and doing crafts.
+Remember: Before smartphones, people already have a forward head from reading, drawing, and doing crafts.

-An alumni from San Diego State University with a B.A. in Graphic Communications, Nick also completed his massage therapy training at International Professional School of Bodywork in San Diego in 2014.
+An alumni from San Diego State University with a bachelor’s degree in graphic communications, Nick had completed his massage therapy training at International Professional School of Bodywork in San Diego in 2014.
+In 2021, he earned an associate’s degree in journalism at Palomar College.